-Number Description 4.1 Specimen Common Share certificate (filed as Exhibit 4(i) to the Trust's Annual Report on Form 10-K for the year ended December 31, 1999 and incorporated herein by reference) 4.2 Amended and Restated Rights Agreement, dated March 11, 1999, between the Trust and American Stock Transfer & Trust Company (filed as Exhibit 1 to the Trust's Registration Statement No. 1-07533 on Form 8-A/A filed on March 11, 1999 and incorporated herein by reference) 4.3 First Amendment to Amended and Restated Rights Agreement, dated as of November , 2003, between the Trust and American Stock Transfer & Trust Company (filed as Exhibit 4.5 to the Trust's Annual Report on Form 10-K for the year ended December 31, 2003 filed on March 15, 2004 and incorporated herein by reference) 5.1 Opinion of Shaw Pittman LLP regarding the validity of the shares (filed herewith) 8.1 Opinion of Shaw Pittman LLP regarding certain tax matters (filed herewith) 23.1 Consent of Grant Thornton LLP, independent registered public accounting firm (filed herewith) 23.2 Consent of Shaw Pittman LLP (included in Exhibit 5.1) 23.3 Consent of Shaw Pittman LLP (included in Exhibit 8.1) 24.1 Power of Attorney (included on signature page)
+Number Description 4.1 Specimen Common Share certificate (filed as Exhibit 4(i) to the Trust's Annual Report on Form 10-K for the year ended December 31, 1999 and incorporated herein by reference) 4.2 Amended and Restated Rights Agreement, dated March 11, 1999, between the Trust and American Stock Transfer & Trust Company (filed as Exhibit 1 to the Trust's Registration Statement No. 1-07533 on Form 8-A/A filed on March 11, 1999 and incorporated herein by reference) 4.3 First Amendment to Amended and Restated Rights Agreement, dated as of November , 2003, between the Trust and American Stock Transfer & Trust Company (filed as Exhibit 4.5 to the Trust's Annual Report on Form 10-K for the year ended December 31, 2003 filed on March 15, 2004 and incorporated herein by reference) 4.4 Registration Rights Agreement, dated as of February 1, 2005, between the Trust and Francis O. Day, III (filed herewith) 5.1 Opinion of Pillsbury Winthrop Shaw Pittman LLP regarding the validity of the shares (filed herewith) 8.1 Opinion of Pillsbury Winthrop Shaw Pittman LLP regarding certain tax matters (filed herewith) 23.1 Consent of Grant Thornton LLP, independent registered public accounting firm (filed herewith) 23.2 Consent of Pillsbury Winthrop Shaw Pittman LLP (included in Exhibit 5.1) 23.3 Consent of Pillsbury Winthrop Shaw Pittman LLP (included in Exhibit 8.1) 24.1 Power of Attorney (included on signature page)